opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.rst

 The Core Function
 =================

 This is a bonus method of achieving lookup table modification in an image.
-Because in image processing it's quite common that you want to replace all of a given image value to some other value OpenCV has a function that makes the modification without the need from you to write the scanning of the image.
+Because in image processing it's quite common that you want to replace all of a given image value to some other value.
+OpenCV has a function that makes the modification without the need from you to write the scanning of the image.
 We use the :operationsOnArrays:`LUT() <lut>` function of the core module.
 First we build a Mat type of the lookup table:

 .. literalinclude:: ../../../../samples/cpp/tutorial_code/core/how_to_scan_images/how_to_scan_images.cpp
    :language: cpp